 Political and Social Integration

-Due to the high 10% electoral threshold, just four parties have dominated Turkish politics.
-While the Republican People’s Party (Cumhuriyet Halk Partisi, CHP) is the country’s oldest party, founded by Mustafa Kemal Atatürk and thus dedicated to upholding the Kemalist nationalist ideology, it was the AKP (Adalet ve Kalkınma Partisi, Justice and Development Party) as an Islamist party that has been in power since 2002 and has increasingly consolidated its power.
-At the extreme nationalist end of the party spectrum stands the Nationalist Movement Party (Milliyetçi Hareket Partisi, MHP).
-The People’s Democratic Party (Halkların Demokratik Partisi, HDP) is a pro-Kurdish party, advocating the transformation of Turkey into a more democratic and multicultural country.
+Over the last decade, just four parties have dominated Turkish politics.
+These are the Republican People’s Party (Cumhuriyet Halk Partisi, CHP), the country’s oldest party, which is dedicated to upholding Atatürk’s heritage and ideology; the Justice and Development Party (Adalet ve Kalkinma Partisi, AKP), an Islamist party that has held and increasingly consolidated its power since 2002; the extreme Nationalist Movement Party (Milliyetçi Hareket Partisi, MHP); and the pro-Kurdish People’s Democratic Party (Halklarin Demokratik Partisi, HDP).

-The İyi Parti (Good Party) emerged in October 2017, bringing together primarily MHP defectors, who left the MHP after the party’s support for a “Yes” vote in the 2017 constitutional referendum.
-The Good Party has adopted a conservative, nationalist and secularist line, criticizing the AKP and its close ally the MHP for pursuing an anti-democratic agenda.
+The İyi Parti (Good Party) emerged in October 2017, bringing together primarily MHP defectors who left the MHP after the party’s support for a “yes” vote in the 2017 constitutional referendum. İyi has adopted a conservative, nationalist and secularist line, criticizing the AKP and its close ally MHP for pursuing an anti-democratic agenda.

-Following the deep polarization in the country and marginalization of the parliament, the possibility for inter-party dialogue in parliament remains very limited.
-In particular, the HDP has been stigmatized and marginalized: 47 democratically elected HDP municipal mayors have been replaced by AKP-appointed trustees, while several HDP members were deprived of their parliamentary seats and imprisoned for allegedly supporting terrorist activities.
-Judicial investigations were launched against the HDP co-chairs, and other HDP and CHP members of parliament because of their statements on the Peace Spring military operation in the northeast of Syria.
+The HDP has been stigmatized and marginalized.
+Several democratically elected HDP municipal mayors have been replaced by AKP-appointed trustees, while several HDP members were deprived of their parliamentary seats and imprisoned for allegedly supporting terrorist activities.
+Judicial investigations were launched against the HDP co-chairs and other HDP and CHP members of parliament.

 Party system

-More than 120,000 associations, and several hundred unions and chambers are still active in Turkey.
-Those perceived as “critical” of the government are considered to be potential security threats and hence face pressure.
+More than 120,000 associations and several hundred unions and chambers are still active in Türkiye.
+In total, there are 184,000 CSOs.
+However, groups that criticize the government are increasingly securitized and criminalized.
+The anti-terror legislation has been instrumentalized to silence many NGOs and associations.
 Several human rights activists have been arrested, detained or intimidated.
-The Gezi trial and the continued pre-trial detention of Osman Kavala have acted as a deterrent to civil society activism.
-Through emergency decrees, around 1,400 associations have been closed without legal recourse after the failed coup.
+The Gezi trial and Osman Kavala’s life sentence have acted as deterrents to civil society activism.
+Through emergency decrees, around 1,400 associations have been closed without legal recourse since the failed coup.

-Although NGOs are generally excluded from genuine legislative consultation, the pro-government organizations are more visible and assume a greater role.
-Overall, civil society culture in Turkey remains weak and the dependency of many civil society organizations on foreign funding makes them a target for government-promoted conspiracy theories.
+Although NGOs are, in practice, excluded from genuine legislative consultation, pro-government organizations are visible and assume a greater role.
+More broadly, civil society culture remains weak and Türkiye’s autocratization following the failed coup in 2016 has eradicated CSOs from Türkiye’s political scene.

 Interest groups

-Despite increasing dissatisfaction with the functioning of the democratic system, and low levels of trust in the existing democratic institutions and political parties, Turkish citizens remain committed to democracy.
+Despite increasing dissatisfaction with the functioning of the presidential system and the erosion of trust in the existing political institutions and political parties, Turkish citizens remain committed to democracy, as indicated by the World Values Survey in 2018.

-A 2020 survey by Metropoll, a Turkish polling firm, indicates that public trust in the presidential system has continued to fall since 2018.
-As of December 2020, less than 35% of Turks support the executive presidential system (compared to 56.5% in 2017 and 44.1% in 2018).
-While only 34.5% believe that Turkey should continue with the current system, 58% would prefer to go back to the parliamentary system.
+A survey conducted by the Yöneylem Social Research Center in 2022 indicates that 64% of Turkish citizens would prefer a parliamentary system over a presidential system, with only 28.5% arguing the current system should be preserved.
+This confirms a trend among Turkish citizens with regard to the growing mistrust in the presidential system.
+A previous poll indicated that, as of December 2020, less than 35% of Turks supported the executive presidential system (compared to 56.5% in 2017 and 44.1% in 2018).
+While only 34.5% believed that Türkiye should continue with the current system, 58% would prefer to go back to the parliamentary system (2020 survey by Metropoll).

 Approval of democracy

 Turkish society remains deeply divided along ethnic, political and religious fault lines.
 While the Kurdish issue is one of the divisive lines (Kurds v.
 Turks), Turks are also divided politically (conservative nationalists v. modernists) and religiously (Sunni Islamists v. secularists).
-In recent years, the political elite’s divisive discourse has further aggravated these fault lines between supporters of Erdoğan and his opponents.
-Recent polls by Kadir Has University confirm that 55.9% of the population think that there is political polarization – the highest percentage since 2016.
-The level of trust and tolerance has in particular decreased vis-à-vis LGBTQ+ groups, ethnic minorities and non-Muslims.
-According to the Dimensions of Polarization in Turkey 2020 report, 53.8% are unwilling to live in the same neighborhood as an LGBTQ+ person.
-Syrian refugees, Armenians and other non-Muslim ethnic groups are also among the least trusted neighbors.
+In recent years, the political elite’s divisive discourse has contributed to further divisions and deep polarization between the pro-Erdoğan camp and his opponents.

 Social capital